secured lock Secured with SHA-256 Encryption

 While liability covers the third party, PIP is designed to protect you and your co-passengers in case of an accident.
 Since Minnesota is a no-fault state, you are required to purchase PIP coverage.

-It also reduces the burden at courts for small damages.
+It also reduces the burden on courts for small damages.
 However, if you want to step out of the no-fault system to sue a third party for damages, you must meet the following conditions:

 • incurred more than $4,000 in medical expenses